Star Formation and Chemical Enrichment in Protoclusters: Discussions

 To investigate the origin of the large N/O dispersion in low-metallicity galaxies at $z=2.4$ (see Fig.\ref{fig:NO_OH_Gal}), we divide the galaxies in the range of $9<\log \left(M_\star/ \mathrm{M}_\odot\right)<9.1$ and $8.5<12+\log\left(\mathrm{O/H}\right)<8.8$ into the following three subsamples and examine their respective SFH: high ($\log(\mathrm{N/O})>-1.05$), medium ($-1.15<\log(\mathrm{N/O})<-1.05$), and low ($\log(\mathrm{N/O})<-1.15$).
 Figure~\ref{fig:SFH_NO} shows SFHs for the high (red), medium (black), and low (blue) N/O galaxies.
 The solid line shows the median value for each subsample, and the dashed line shows the mean value.
-Galaxies with high N/O at z=2.4 have low SFRs, consistent with observations from \citet{Hayden-Pawson22}.
+The colored data points at $z=2.2$ show the observational results of log(N/O) for each SFR bin from \citet{Hayden-Pawson22}.
+Galaxies with high N/O at $z=2.4$ have low SFRs, consistent with observations.
 The galaxies with low N/O have continuously increasing SFH, while those with high N/O have a peak in SFR at $z\sim 3.5$.
 This contradicts the results of \citet{Berg2020ApJ} that galaxies with higher past SFR have lower N/O. \citet{Luo21} argued that the inflowing gas reduces O/H while keeping N/O roughly the same.
 Then the SFR would be higher in galaxies with high N/O if inflow induces further star formation.
 However, our simulations show the opposite, suggesting that SFH is a more dominant cause for large N/O dispersion than gas inflow.

 Some observations found that $z\sim 2$ galaxies have a different distribution from local galaxies \citep[e.g.,][]{Shapley2005ApJ,Erb2006ApJ, Steidel14ApJ,Kojima17} in the BPT diagram \citep{Baldwin_Phillips_Terlevich_BPT81}, i.e., the so-called BPT offset. \citet{Kojima17} provided two possible reasons that can explain the BPT offset between high- and low-$z$ populations.
 First, if $z\sim 2$ galaxies have higher $q_\mathrm{ion}$, they would have higher $\log(\mathrm{[O_{I I I}]}/\mathrm{H}\beta)$ and lower $\log(\mathrm{[N_{I I}]}/\mathrm{H}_\alpha)$, i.e., occupying the upper left side of the BPT diagram.
 Second, galaxies with high N/O would have higher $\log(\mathrm{[N_{I I}]}/\mathrm{H}_\alpha)$ and occupy the right-hand-side of the BPT diagram.
 Those in the middle can result from the combined effect of both N/O and $q_\mathrm{ion}$.